EbolaEmperor/Introduction-to-OT/talk.md

 Surprisingly, the regularized Kantorovich problem can be solved with a extremely simple iteration!
 It's called Sinkhorn iteration since the convergence is proved by Sinkhorn.
 And we can rebuild the transport matrix $P$ with the equation $(27)$.

 The figures show how the iteration works.
-At the begining, the matrix $P$ doesn't even satisfy marginal conditions.
+At the beginning, the matrix $P$ doesn't even satisfy marginal conditions.
 But as the iteration runs, we can see the matrix $P$ is converging to the optimal one.

 It's a fast algorithm.
 Altschuler and his collaborators prove that the computational complexity is near-linear with respect to the reciprocal of $\varepsilon$.